Proof-of-Archival-Storage

 - Retain the

-count at the time of sector creation.
+history_sizecount at the time of sector creation.
 This sector will expire at a point in the future as described in Sector Expiration.

 - Index the sectors sequentially and for each sector derive